Kinshasa (commune): Administration

-Organization and subdivisions

-The commune of Kinshasa, situated within the Lukunga District of the city-province of Kinshasa, was formally established by the decree-law of 26 March 1957.
+The commune was established by the decree-law of 26 March 1957.
 It originated as part of the indigenous township system (cités indigènes) that emerged during the early 20th century.
-Its present administrative boundaries were delineated by Ministerial Order No. 69-0042 of 23 January 1969, which determined the number, names, and territorial limits of communes in the city-province.
-The commune's governance is currently regulated by Law No. 82-008 of 25 February 1982, which defines the legal and administrative framework for the city-province of Kinshasa.
+Its present administrative boundaries were delineated by Ministerial Order No. 69-0042 of 23 January 1969, which defined the number, names, and territorial boundaries of communes in the city-province.
+The commune is governed under Law No. 82-008 of 25 February 1982, which establishes the legal framework for the city-province of Kinshasa.

-The communal headquarters is located at the intersection of Kambambare and Kasa-Vubu avenues, facing Stade Cardinal Malula and Salle Mongita.
-The commune is subdivided into seven quartiers (neighborhoods): Madimba, Ngabka, Mongala, Aketi, Djalo, Pende, and Boyoma, which are further divided into avenues.
-While the commune itself holds juridical personality and functions as a decentralized administrative unit, its neighborhoods are purely administrative subdivisions without legal autonomy or political representation, as stipulated in Article 82-006.
+The communal headquarters is at the intersection of Kambambare and Kasa-Vubu avenues, facing Stade Cardinal Malula and Salle Mongita.
+The commune is subdivided into seven quartiers: Madimba, Ngabka, Mongala, Aketi, Djalo, Pende, and Boyoma, which are further divided into avenues.

-Structure and functions of communal governance

-The governance structure of the commune comprises two principal bodies: the Municipal Council and the Municipal Executive College.
-The Municipal Council serves as the deliberative body and consists of elected municipal councillors, chosen in accordance with national electoral law.
-The Municipal Executive College is responsible for executing the decisions of the Council and managing daily administrative operations.
-It includes the Mayor, Deputy Mayor, and two Municipal Aldermen.
-The Mayor and Deputy Mayor may be elected from within or outside the Council and are formally appointed by decree of the Governor of Kinshasa within fifteen days following the announcement of election results.
-Municipal Aldermen are appointed by the Mayor, subject to approval, based on criteria such as competence, credibility, and community representativeness.
+The commune has two principal governing bodies: the Municipal Council and the Municipal Executive College.
+The Council is the deliberative body, composed of elected municipal councillors.
+The Executive College implements Council decisions and manages daily administration.
+It comprises the bourgmestre (mayor) and deputy bourgmestre (deputy mayor), and two municipal aldermen.
+The bourgmestre and deputy bourgmestre may be elected from within or outside the Council and are appointed by decree of the Governor of Kinshasa within 15 days of the election results.
+Municipal aldermen are appointed by the bourgmestre, subject to approval, based on criteria including competence, credibility, and community representativeness.

-The Mayor serves as the chief authority of the commune and heads the Municipal Executive College.
-Responsibilities include overseeing municipal administration, maintaining public order, and implementing national and provincial laws, regulations, and local policies.
-The Mayor acts as a judicial police officer with general jurisdiction, a civil status officer, and the primary budgetary authority of the commune.
-They also represent the commune in legal matters and in dealings with external parties.
-For law enforcement, the Mayor has units of the National Police under their authority.
-In emergencies, when the Municipal Council is not in session, the Mayor may, upon consultation with the Executive College, enact administrative and police regulations, enforceable by penalties of up to seven days of detention or fines up to 5,000 Congolese francs.
-These measures are issued through municipal decrees following deliberation by the Executive College.
+The bourgmestre is the chief authority of the commune and heads the Municipal Executive College.
+The bourgmestre oversees municipal administration, maintains public order, and enforces national and provincial laws and regulations while implementing local policies.
+They also serve as a judicial police officer, civil status officer, and primary budgetary authority, and represent the commune in legal and external affairs.
+National Police units operate under the bourgmestre's authority.
+When the Municipal Council is not in session, the bourgmestre may, after consulting the Executive College, issue administrative and police regulations carrying penalties of up to seven days' detention or fines of up to 5,000 Congolese francs.
+These regulations are issued by municipal decree following deliberation by the Executive College.

+Bienvenu Mbalibi is the commune's 20th bourgmestre.
+He took office on 5 January 2023, following his appointment by presidential decree in November 2022.
+His deputy is Prince Lekola Esoko.